 The European Union of Aquarium Curators membership groups 135 Public Aquarium Curators, Directors and Researchers as well as colleagues from both the U.S.A. and Japan.
 In Basel, in 1972, 10 colleagues initiated this Union with a view to developing a forum for the exchange of knowledge and experience in the public aquarium and aquariology field.

 Since its creation the Union has grown into a unique instrument allowing colleagues to meet every year to learn about new technical developments, new forms of presentation, new and updated husbandry practices as well as techniques for maintenance of aquatic animals in a confined environment.
 The E.U.A.C. has since developed programmes related to education, conservation, management and breeding.

 The E.U.A.C. mission statement

-provide the best possible environment for our living creatures.
+- to provide the best possible environment for all living creatures under our care

-establish aquatic animals sustainable populations through managed breeding programmes.
+- to establish aquatic animals sustainable populations through managed breeding programmes

 As a result of mutually beneficial interest from the commercial sector a membership category has been created specifically for commercial supporting members.